 Most of the time my in-group consists of just one person: me.
 This group is too small to generate the feeling of belonging that I and most people seek.

-On the positive side of in-group thinking you get to overcome the feeling of isolation and loneliness that sometimes assails people.
+On the positive side of in-group thinking you get to overcome the feelings of isolation and loneliness that sometimes assail people.
 On the negative side you tend to lose empathy for those outside your in-group and exaggerate the difference in virtue between them and you.

 It would be good if everyone belonged to your in-group so there would be no one to despise or be suspicious of.
-Even so, I still see one or two hitches in this.
+Even so, I still see one or two hitches with this.
 The first is that we sometimes dislike even those in our in-group so our negative feelings are unlikely to wither away completely.
-Some of us even dislike our own family and you don’t get much more in-group than that.
+Some people even dislike members of their own family and you don’t get much more in-group than that.